Florida Department of Education General Education Core Course Options:

 The following table lists current courses meeting the State General Education Core Requirement and the UF and State General Education Designations which are met.

-Note: The International (N) and Diversity (D) requirements are unique to the University of Florida.
+Note: The International (N) requirement is unique to the University of Florida.
 More information can be found here: https://undergrad.aa.ufl.edu/general-education/gen-ed-program/program-requirements/."

 UF Courses Meeting the State General Education Core Requirements